tarantool/frontend-core/README.md

 ### window.tarantool_enterprise_core.apiMethods.axiosWizard(axiosInstance)

-You should use it for your axios instance for using same middlewares.
+You should use it for your axios instance to use same middlewares.

 Example: